storacha/specs/w3-blob.md

 }

 type BlobAddress = {
   url: string
-  headers: {[key:string]: string}
+  headers: { [key: string]: string }
-  # Unix timestamp (in seconds precision) of when this address expires
+  // Unix timestamp (in seconds precision) of when this address expires
-  expires  Int
+  expires: int
 }
 ```